calmm-js/partial.lenses/README.md

 ```

 The above equations mean that `x => L.get(iso, x)` and `y => L.set(iso, y,
-undefined)` are each others inverses.
+undefined)` are inverses of each other.

 You can create new isomorphisms using [`L.lens`](#lens) and by composing
 existing isomorphism, because the composition of two isomorphisms is also an